bmds/wheelPicker/README.md

  - `gulp` - default task
  - `gulp build` - adds all the files into the build folder
+ - `gulp deploy` - adds everything into build and then pushes to surge

 ### Sub Tasks